nperezpinera/Pair-programming/README.md

 ```

 ### User input and comparing the files
 More varied user inputs were allowed in this program by using switch rather than if clauses.
 Some commands give viable outputs, such as -1 and exit, whereas incorrect inputs give an "invalid output" message.
 If the command "test" is given, the program will not execute the comparison and will instead recommend that the user input the command "-1" instead.
 If an index beyond the scope of the file is given, another message is written alerting the user to this fact.
-This part is fairly simple and was most notable in its replacement of if clauses with switch and the corresponding switch cases.
+This part is fairly simple and was most notable in its replacement of if clauses with switch and the corresponding switch cases, which among other things makes it much, much easier to allow the program to distinguish between integer and string inputs.
 The entire system sits within a while loop dictated by the boolean temp.
 This is simply done to keep the loop running, as instead of exiting the program by setting temp to false, the command "System.exit(0)" is used instead.
 The following are examples of commands and their designated outputs.

 ```java
 default: